Samuel Indratma

 Samuel Indratma (born December 22, 1970) in Central Java, Indonesia, is a community visual artist and muralist, who studied graphic art between 1990 and 1996 at the faculty of Fine Art, Indonesian Institute of the Arts, Yogyakarta, Indonesia.

+Biography

 He was a prominent member of the left wing, activist group of artists, Apotik Komik, operating between 1997 and 2005, creating public art in Yogyakarta, Indonesia.
 The group considered their public art as a tool of social communication.
 Indratma also co-founded the Jogjakarta Mural Forum, which formed in 2005.